General Academic Information

 - Part-Time Students - Students enrolled who are taking fewer than twelve (12) credit hours.

-- First (1st) Year Students - Students who have successfully completed fewer than thirty-two (32) semester credit hours.
+- First (1st) Year Students - Students who have completed fewer than thirty-two (32) semester credit hours.

-- Second (2nd) Year Students - Students who have successfully completed thirty-two (32) or more semester credit hours.
+- Second (2nd) Year Students - Students who have completed thirty-two (32) or more semester credit hours.

 Student Course Load Policy